 Third, the blog is an electronic business card, if you like, which, as Jeremy Gilbert puts it, is ‘an inevitable symptom of a culture of compulsory self-promotion’.

 I am a floating signifier.
 A transdisciplinary thinker, a critical discourse/ideology analyst, interested in culture, politics, langauge, society and more.
-My work touches on areas of sociology, and sociology of knowledge, anthropology of the social sciences and humanities, culture studies, politics of the everyday, communications, translation, Israel-Palestine, Israeli society, and Middle Eastern studies.
+My work touches on areas of the politics of the everyday, sociology (incl. of knowledge), anthropology (incl. of the social sciences and humanities), culture studies, communications, translation studies, Israel-Palestine, Israeli society, and Middle Eastern studies.

 - Developing social and especially cultural everyday approach for the studying academia’s place in society, particularly in the social sciences and the humanities (SSH), using